Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Banora Point has 117 active public transport stops, all of which are bus stops.
-These stops are served by 61 different routes that together facilitate 1,085 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents being an average of 147 meters away from the nearest stop.
+Transport analysis in Banora Point shows 117 active public transport stops operating, all of which are bus stops.
+These stops are served by 61 unique routes that collectively facilitate 1,085 weekly passenger trips.
+Residents have excellent access to transport, with an average distance of 147 meters to the nearest stop.

-On average, there are 155 trips per day across all routes, which translates to approximately 9 weekly trips per individual stop.
+On average, there are 155 trips per day across all routes, resulting in approximately 9 weekly trips per individual stop.

 Frequently Asked Questions - Transport